ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 The WCAG 2.0 guidelines are classified according to the POUR principle.
 Guideline 1 encompasses areas of perception, Guideline 2 covers areas of operation, Guideline 3 is directed at ensuring understanding, and Guideline 4 is targeted at the robustness of the application.
 Below are the specific guidelines from WCAG 2.0:

-- Guideline 1.1 Text Alternatives: Provide text alternatives for any non-text content
+- Guideline 1.1 Text Alternatives: Provide text alternatives for any non-text content.
-- Guideline 1.2 Time-based Media: Provide alternatives for time-based media
+- Guideline 1.2 Time-based Media: Provide alternatives for time-based media.
-- Guideline 1.3 Adaptable: Create content that can be presented in different ways (for example simpler layout) without losing information or structure
+- Guideline 1.3 Adaptable: Create content that can be presented in different ways (for example simpler layout) without losing information or structure.
 - Guideline 1.4 Distinguishable: Make it easier for users to see and hear content including separating foreground from background.
 - Guideline 2.1 Keyboard Accessible: Make all functionality available from a keyboard.
 - Guideline 2.2 Enough Time: Provide users enough time to read and use content.